 Three months trip

 If you have the opportunity to stay 3 months in Australia, you will be able to discover a good part of the country.
 Indeed, if you drive around the country, in 3 months you can visit half of Australia.
 For example, you can do the East Coast and the Center of the country or the West Coast, cut through the center to reach the south of the country.
 If you plan to take the plane to reach the major cities, you will be able to see the whole of the country.
-However, this will certainly require a big budget.
+However, this will certainly require an extensive budget.

 One year trip (or longer)